-- Office/Admin support employees: have them telework/work from home as long as possible. - Manufacturing, Logistics, and Warehousing operations support: divide your employees into groups that align with operations teams so they can rotate in between days on-site and off-site/days off. - Manufacturing, Logistics, and Warehousing operations employees: divide into various groups according to your demand signals and stretch out the work week to allow for various teams to rotate in between days on-site and days off.
+- Office/Admin support employees: have them telework/work from home as long as possible. - Sales and service operations support: divide your employees into groups so they can rotate in between days on-site and off-site/days off. - Office employees required on-site: divide into various groups according to your demand signals and stretch out the work week to allow for various teams to rotate in between days on-site and days off.